 During their long expeditions, explorers such as James Cook and Christopher Columbus carried foods preserved in syrup and brine (a highly concentrated salt-water solution) for their longer shelf life.
 In 1810, French confectioner Nicholas Appert developed the canning process – an airtight food preservation method that is used practically everywhere today.
-In 1863, Louis Pasteur developed the Pasteurization process which helps improve the shelflife of food products.
+In 1863, Louis Pasteur developed the Pasteurisation process, which helps improve the shelf life of food products.
 In 1961, Soviet cosmonaut Yuri A. Gagarin became the first human to eat in space, squeezing beef paste from an aluminium tube into his mouth.
-Day by day, novel techniques are continuously being employed in Food Processing for minimal nutritional and sensory losses.
+Day by day, novel techniques are continuously being employed in food processing for minimal nutritional and sensory losses.

 In a world that faces the challenge of feeding 9.7 billion people by 2050 – a sharp rise from the current global population of 7.9 billion – governments are looking at ground-breaking innovations in food technology to solve the issue of food security.
 Food technology is also getting attention due to increased consumer awareness about what goes on their plate, where it comes from, as well as changing food preferences that seek alternatives to conventional food items.
 Environmental concerns are also augmenting the need for a better understanding of the subject.

 It is crucial to provide enough nutrients and nutraceuticals in food in addition to satisfying the satiety.
 A micronutrient deficiency, which affects more than 2 billion people, not only has negative effects on one’s own health but also on the global economy.
 When someone has a disease, special foods and individualised diets are created.
 Both weight gain and weight loss foods are created.
 Energy drinks and protein powder are now widely available in the market as sports foods.